Decorating with baskets is one of the easiest ways to add style, show off your personality and add texture and beauty to any room!

 If you have a bookcase or a cabinets that seem just a little too low, adding baskets to the top is a great solution.
 Not only are they decorative, but they can actually be functional if you don’t need to access what is stored in them very often.

 BASKETS AS A BASE

-When creating a centerpiece or a vignette, I always recommend using something to act as a base and to visually corral the items together.
+When creating a centerpiece or a vignette, I always recommend using something to act as a structure or base and to visually corral the items together.

 Placing your items in a basket will immediately draw the eye and give the display a sense of importance, especially when combined with the rest of the decor in the room!

 Using a basket to disguise something unsightly in a room is a great decorator trick!
 For example, I accidentally hung these draperies too high (they’re several inches off of the floor), but since they’re really only visible from this end of the window, a strategically placed basket hides the problem.